Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 $\alpha=1$ corresponds to migrating all difficulty to the weights. $\alpha=0$ migrates all difficulty to the activations.
 In general we found setting $\alpha$ to be between 0.5 and 0.9 achieved good performance.

-It's important to appreciate that this smoothing process can be applied **offline**.
+It's important to reiterate that this smoothing process can be applied **offline**.
 For the weights, this is trivial.
 For the activations, we exploit the fact that GEMM operations in a transformer block often follow a layernorm.
 Combining the multiplication by $\textrm{diag}(s)^{-1}$  into the layernorm parameters means that it too can be done offline.

-A consequence of this is that SmoothQuant can only be applied to matrix multiplications that follow an operation which, like Layernorm, can accommodate any smoothing factor into its parameters.
+A consequence of this is that SmoothQuant can only be applied (without performance overhead) to matrix multiplications that follow an operation which can accommodate a smoothing factor into its parameters, such as LayerNorm.
 The diagram below indicates the relevant matrix multiplies in a standard transformer block:

 ![](_attachments/Blank%20diagram%20(4).svg)